Skip to content

 }

 The static keyword can be accessed on the class definition only.
-In order to access the static keyword for non-static methods, one needs to invoke them using the class name.
-However, for calling a static method within another static method, we can make use of this keyword.
+To access the static keyword for non-static methods, one needs to invoke them using the class name.
+However, for calling a static method within another static method, we can use this keyword.

 JavaScript static keyword